Are your landing pages leaving users confused about what you offer?

 I'm Matt and I am a UX consultant who helps ecommerce sites improve their design via evidence (not assumptions).
 Unlike other consultants I specialise in working with growing startups.

-I have over 10 years experience as a UX designer, including at the BBC, onefinestay, and over three years working with various startups.
+I have over 10 years experience as a UX designer, including at the BBC, onefinestay, and have since consulted with a range of growing businesses.
 I’ve taught UX design workshops for four years with General Assembly, as well as bespoke training for various companies.